-The Crime Scene Section is staffed by twelve (12) Crime Scene Investigators (CSIs) and two (2) Sergeants.
+The Crime Scene Section is staffed by Crime Scene Investigators (CSIs, who are deputies) and supervising Sergeants.
 The primary duties of the section include providing 24/7/365 crime scene processing services to the Sheriff’s Office, suburban Hennepin County law enforcement agencies, the Minnesota State Patrol, and a number of federal law enforcement agencies.

 The CSIs assigned to the section are responsible for locating, collecting, and packaging evidence at crime scenes; photographing crime and accident scenes; and measuring, sketching and completing diagrams of crime scenes.
 CSIs also receive specialized training in bloodstain pattern analysis, shooting reconstruction, forensic mapping, and Panoscan.

-The laboratory accepts evidence submissions between 0900 and 1500 hours, Monday through Friday.
-Agencies should call ahead for submissions 612-596-7019.
-This will assist staff to expedite the intake process and minimize wait times for other customers.
+The laboratory accepts evidence submissions Monday through Friday.
+Agencies must call ahead for submission appointments.
+This assists the staff in expediting the intake process and minimize wait times for other customers.

 Firearm and Tool Mark Examination Section

-The Firearm and Tool Mark Examination Section is staffed by a Firearm Examiner and a Forensic Scientist.
+The Firearm and Tool Mark Examination Section is staffed by Firearm Examiners.
 The primary responsibilities of the section include firearm examination, tool mark examination, and serial number restoration.

 Latent Print Section

-The Latent Print Section is staffed by Forensic Scientists whose duties include the recovery of latent prints from items of evidence submitted for processing and the comparison and identification of latent prints to known persons.
+The Latent Print Section is staffed by Latent Print Examiners whose duties include the recovery of latent prints from items of evidence submitted for processing and the comparison and identification of latent prints to known persons.

 The HCSO Crime Laboratory is one of the partner agencies participating in the Midwest Automated Fingerprint Identification Network (MAFIN).
 MAFIN is a shared regional database of fingerprints from South Dakota, Minnesota, and North Dakota.
 MAFIN allows the laboratory to compare fingerprint evidence recovered from crime scenes to a database of known fingerprints and palm prints.
 MAFIN searches can be conducted on a local, state, or national level (IAFIS).